mrrajan/trust_breaker/README.md

 # Exhort Validator

-Exhort Validator is a rust based validation tool to verify the Dependency analytics report generated from [Exhort API](https://github.com/RHEcosystemAppEng/exhort) for the give CycloneDX SBOM file.\
+Exhort Validator is a Rust-based tool designed to generate JSON vulnerability reports from a given CycloneDX SBOM file.
+It extracts package URLs from the *components* section and flattens the dependencies for each package using the *dependencies* section.
+By aggregating vulnerability information for each package and its dependencies, Exhort Validator produces a JSON report that includes both direct and transitive vulnerabilities.
+The vulnerability data for the packages is sourced from the OSV database.\
 \
-Exhort Validator retrieves the vulnerability information from OSV and NVD Databases for each package URL from the input SBOM file.
-It is capable of flattening out the dependencies for each package from its child and child of child dependencies.\
-By aligning the vulnerability for each package and its dependencies, Exhort Validator produces a Json report with direct and transitive vulnerabilities for each package URL \
-\
-This information is validated against the Dependency analytics report generated from Exhort API.
+Additionally, the tool can compare the results against a specified [Exhort API](https://github.com/RHEcosystemAppEng/exhort) and generate a log file that highlights any discrepancies.

 ## Table of Contents